 The category management experts at SpendEdge tailored a wide-ranging research methodology to help the client improve sales and margins and change the basis for negotiations with suppliers.
 The research approach included primary and secondary research coupled with qualitative and quantitative data collection methods.

 During the course of this category management engagement, the client analyzed the full value-chain to understand the full breakdown of costs for a designated category and identified effective pricing strategies.
 The client also established an internal center of excellence with formal methodologies, tools, and training for knowledge transfer to the suppliers.
+For detailed insights on solution offered, request for more information.

 The category management engagement helped the flexible packaging client identify significant savings potential—$10 million in the first three months because of full value chain analysis and $18 million recognized from improved category management.
 Additionally, on the supply chain side, savings ran between 2% – 11%, which helped the client switch to a pull inventory approach.